wazuh/wazuh-documentation/source/user-manual/reference/ossec-conf/ms-graph-module.rst

 only_future_events
 ^^^^^^^^^^^^^^^^^^

+Set it to **yes** to collect events generated since the Wazuh manager was started.

 By default, the Microsoft Graph module will only read logs from when the module was started onwards.

-To always read all log content that exists on the tenant, set this to **no**.

 +--------------------+-----------------------------+
 | **Default value**  | yes                         |